hajime001/get-contract-source/README.md

 cp .env.sample .env
 ```

-Get the API key from https://etherscan.io/ and set the key EHTERSCAN_API_KEY in the .env file.
+Get the API key from https://etherscan.io/ and set the key ETHERSCAN_API_KEY in the .env file.

 ## Usage